stencho/Swoop/readme.md

 ## Swoop
 A set of UI elements, tools to use them, and systems to manage them.
-For building things like debug overlays, editor UIs, or even entire applications (a questionable idea, but doable if you need something in-between winforms and a full-on 2D game engine).
+For building things like debug overlays, editor UIs, or even entire applications (a questionable idea, but fine if you need something in-between winforms and a full-on 2D game engine).
 Everything is implemented as small ProFont and extreme minimalist 1px bright-lines-on-dark-backgrounds, inspired by BlackBox/bbLean.

 This project will not work as-is and requires MGRawInputLib from [MGRawInput](https://github.com/stencho/MGRawInput) (for threaded input handling, RawInput support, window movement and resizing, and other winapi stuff)

+Currently mostly a big ol mess, does not work straight out of the box.
+Looks better than it works.

 #### Most current SwoopDemo screenshot
 ![Most current major change screenshot](current.png)